-Our leading competitive position and differentiated solutions have enabled us to achieve unique advantages in fast-growing and strategically-important segments of the payments market.
-We provide payment processing solutions to customers primarily operating in the personal loans, automotive loans, receivables management, and business-to-business verticals.
+Our leading competitive position and differentiated solutions have enabled us to realize unique advantages in fast-growing and strategically important segments of the payments market.
+We provide payment processing solutions to customers primarily operating in the personal loans, automotive loans, receivables management, business-to-business and healthcare verticals.
 Our payment processing solutions enable consumers and businesses in these verticals to make payments using electronic payment methods, rather than cash or check, which have historically been the primary methods of payment in these verticals.
-We believe that a growing number of consumers and businesses prefer the convenience and efficiency of paying with cards and other electronic methods and that we are poised to benefit from the significant growth opportunity of electronic payment processing as these verticals continue to shift from cash and check to electronic payments.
+We believe that a growing number of consumers and businesses prefer the convenience and efficiency of paying with cards and other electronic methods and that we are poised to benefit as these verticals continue to shift from cash and check to electronic payments.
 The personal loans vertical is predominately characterized by installment loans, which are typically utilized by consumers to finance everyday expenses.
 The automotive loans vertical predominantly includes subprime automotive loans, automotive title loans and automotive buy-here-pay-here loans and also includes near-prime and prime automotive loans.
 Our receivables management vertical relates to consumer loan collections, which typically enter the receivables management process due to delinquency on credit card bills or as a result of major life events, such as job loss or major medical issues.
 The business-to-business vertical relates to transactions occurring between a wide variety of enterprise customers, many of which operate in the manufacturing, wholesale, and distribution industries.
+The healthcare vertical includes payments from insurance companies and third-party health plan administrators to healthcare providers.

 Our go-to-market strategy combines direct sales with integrations with key software providers in our target verticals.
 The integration of our technology with key software providers in the verticals that we serve, including loan management systems, dealer management systems, collection management systems, and enterprise resource planning software systems, allows us to embed our omni-channel payment processing technology into our customers' critical workflow software and ensure seamless operation of our solutions within our customers' enterprise management systems.
 We refer to these software providers as our "software integration partners."
-This integration allows our sales force to readily access new customer opportunities or respond to inbound leads because, in many cases, a business will prefer, or in some cases only consider, a payments provider that has already integrated or is able to integrate its solutions with the business' primary enterprise management system.
-We have successfully integrated our technology solutions with numerous, widely-used enterprise management systems in the verticals that we serve, which makes our platform a more compelling choice for the businesses that use them.
+These integrations allow our sales force to readily access new customer opportunities or respond to inbound leads because, in many cases, a business will prefer, or in some cases only consider, a payments provider that has already integrated or is able to integrate its solutions with the business' primary enterprise management system.
+We have successfully integrated our technology solutions with numerous, widely used enterprise management systems in the verticals that we serve, which makes our platform a more compelling choice for the businesses that use them.
 Moreover, our relationships with our partners help us to develop deep industry knowledge regarding trends in customer needs.
 Our integrated model fosters long-term relationships with our customers, which supports our volume retention rates that we believe are above industry averages.
 As of December 31, 2019, we maintained approximately 70 integrations with various software providers.

 Strategic acquisitions are another important part of our long-term strategy.
-Our acquisitions have allowed us to further penetrate existing vertical markets, access new strategic vertical markets, broaden our technology and solutions suite, and expand our customer base.
+Our acquisitions have enabled us to further penetrate existing vertical markets, access new strategic vertical markets, broaden our technology and solutions suite, and expand our customer base.
+We continue to focus on identifying strategic acquisition candidates in an effort to drive accretive growth.
 Our growth strategy is to continue to build our company through a disciplined combination of organic and acquisitive growth.
-We continue to focus on identifying strategic acquisition candidates in an effort to drive accretive growth.